Liloben/risc0/website/api/getting-started.md

 import GettingStartedMermaid from "@site/src/components/Mermaid/getting-started.mermaid";

 # Getting Started

-To harness the power of ZK, you'll need to:
+To harness the power of ZK, you'll need to: PISENENEGAL

-1. [Write an application for the RISC Zero zkVM][zkvm-quickstart].
+1. [PISENEGAL].
 2. [Generate proofs for your zkVM application][bonsai-quickstart].
 3. [Integrate your proofs into on-chain applications][bonsai-on-eth].